search near me

 Quality of Life

-Madison, WI consistently ranks high in national surveys for the quality of life its residents enjoy.
+The greater Madison area consistently ranks high in national surveys for the quality of life its residents enjoy.
 In fact, Madison was recognized in 2021 and 2022 as Livability.com’s #1 best place to live in America in a survey of over 2,000 cities.
 Madison has an esteemed history of excellence in the areas contributing to quality of life, including housing costs, healthcare, low crime rates, education, access to amenities, and more.
 Bolstered by its strong housing market, Madison’s average home price tends to trend just above the national average at around $400,000.
 An ever-expanding range of housing options is available throughout the city’s diverse neighborhoods and communities, offering affordable living for almost any lifestyle or income level.

 Economic Opportunity